-The table below provides information on the following plan-based awards that were made in 2017:
+The table below provides information on the following plan-based awards that were made in 2018:

 - Annual Incentive.
 Annual incentive opportunities awarded to our named executive officers are earned based on company performance measured against one-year financial and operating objectives, together with a qualitative assessment of performance, including individual performance objectives.
-Additional information regarding the design of the annual incentive program and 2017 awards are included in the Compensation Discussion and Analysis section above.
+Additional information regarding the design of the annual incentive program and 2018 awards are included in the Compensation Discussion and Analysis section above.
 Annual incentives are identified as "AI" in the Award Type column of the following table. - Restricted Stock Units.
 Each RSU represents a contingent right to receive one share of our common stock in the future.
 If the company pays dividends on its common stock, dividend equivalents accrue with respect to the RSUs and are paid in cash at the time that the corresponding RSUs vest.
 Additional information regarding RSUs is included in the Compensation Discussion and Analysis section above. - Performance Stock Units.
+PSUs were awarded to the CEO in 2018.
 PSUs consist of performance-vesting stock units that may convert to shares following the end of the performance period based on achievement of certain pre-established performance goals.
-PSUs are granted with respect to a target number of shares, will be forfeited if performance falls below a designated threshold level of performance, and may be earned up to 150% of the target number of shares for exceeding a designated maximum level of performance.
-Additional information regarding PSUs is included in the Compensation Discussion and Analysis section above.
+PSUs are granted with respect to a target number of shares, will be forfeited if performance falls below a designated threshold level of performance, and may be earned up to 200% of the target number of shares for exceeding a designated maximum level of performance.
+Additional information regarding PSUs is included in the Compensation Discussion and Analysis section above. - Performance-Based Cash Long-Term Incentive.
+PCAs were awarded to continuing named executive officers, other than the CEO, in 2018.
+This award will be forfeited if performance falls below a designated threshold level of performance and may be earned up to 200% of the target award for exceeding a designated maximum level of performance.

-2017 Grants of Plan-Based Awards Table
+2018 Grants of Plan-Based Awards Table

-Estimated Future Payouts Under Non-Equity Incentive Plan Awards (\$) Estimated Future Payouts Under Equity Incentive Plan Awards (#) (1) All Other Stock Awards: Number of Grant Date Fair Value Name Award Type Grant Date Threshold Target Max Threshold Target Max Shares of Stock or Units (#) (2) of Stock and Option Awards (\$) (3) Mr. McInerney AI RSU PSU 3/15/2017 3/15/2017 - 2,000,000 4,000,000 277,000 554,000 831,000 554,000 2,221,540 2,221,540 Ms. Groh AI RSU PSU 3/15/2017 3/15/2017 - 600,000 1,200,000 67,000 134,000 201,000 134,000 537,340 537,340 Mr. Schneider AI RSU PSU 3/15/2017 3/15/2017 - 1,087,500 2,175,000 134,500 269,000 403,500 269,000 1,078,690 1,078,690 Mr. Bobitz AI RSU PSU 3/15/2017 3/15/2017 500,000 1,000,000 42,500 85,000 127,500 85,000 340,850 340,850 Mr. Sheehan AI RSU PSU 3/15/2017 3/15/2017 1,050,000 2,100,000 101,000 202,000 303,000 202,000 810,019 810,019
+Stimated Futu Payouts Unde Equity Incenti Awards (\$) r Estimated Future Payo Under Equity Incentiv Plan Awards (#) (1) entive All Other Stock Awards: Number of Grant Date Fair Value

+Name Award Type Grant Date Threshold Target Max Threshold Target Max Shares of Stock or Units (#) (2) of Stock and Option Awards (\$) (3)

+Mr. McInerney AI - 2,000,000 4,000,000

+RSU 5/22/2018 739,000 2,645,620

+PSU 5/22/2018 369,500 739,000 1,478,000 2,645,620

+Ms. Groh AI 825,000 1,650,000

+PCA 1,500,000 3,000,000

+Mr. Sheehan AI 1,200,000 2,400,000

+PCA 1,500,000 3,000,000

+Mr. Schneider AI 1,125,000 2,250,000

+PCA 2,000,000 4,000,000

+Mr. Bobitz AI 550,000 1,100,000

+PCA 900,000 1,800,000

+Mr. McKay - - - - - - -
-(1) The 2017-2019 PSUs may be earned and become vested based on our level of achievement of certain pre-established performance goals over the performance period ending on December 31, 2019.

-(2) The RSUs granted are scheduled to vest one-third per year beginning on the first anniversary of the grant date.
+(1) The 2018-2020 PSUs may be earned and become vested based on our level of achievement of certainpre-established performance goals over the performance period ending on December 31, 2020.
+The RSUs granted are scheduled to vest one-third per year beginning on the first anniversary of the grant date.

-(3) Reflects the aggregate grant date fair value of the award determined in accordance with FASB ASC Topic 718.
-Grant date fair value for the RSUs is based on the grant date fair value of the underlying shares.
-Grant date fair value for the PSUs is based on the grant date fair value of the underlying shares at target performance and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures.
+Reflects the aggregate grant date fair value of the award determined in accordance with FASB ASC Topic 718.
+Grant date fair value for the RSUs is (3) based on the grant date fair value of the underlying shares.
+Grant date fair value for PSUs is based on the grant date fair value of the underlying shares at target performance and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures.

-Outstanding Equity Awards at 2017 Fiscal Year-End Table
+Outstanding Equity Awards at 2018 Fiscal Year-End Table